forrtproject/forrtproject.github.io/content/authors/james-bartlett/_index.md

 ---
 # Display name
-name: "James Barlett"
+name: "James Bartlett"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "James Barlett"
+- Name "James Bartlett"

 # Is this the primary user of the site?
 superuser: false